-• Fishermen are not regularly catching three Atlantic king mackerel per person, so there is no need to change the recreational bag limit.
-There is no need to change the Atlantic Spanish mackerel bag limit
+• Fishermen are not regularly catch three Atlantic king mackerel per person, so there is no need to change the recreational bag limit.
+There is no need to change the Atlantic Spanish mackerel bag limit (currently

-(currently 15-fish per person), but if reductions were needed, fishermen in South Carolina and Georgia would prefer a smaller bag limit and a longer season.
+15-fish per person) but reductions were needed, fishermen in South Carolina and Georgia would prefer a smaller bag limit and a longer season.

-Theme 1: Atlantic king mackerel and Atlantic Spanish mackerel are opportunistic fisheries for fishermen in South Carolina and Georgia.
+Theme 1: Atlantic king mackerel and Atlantic Spanish mackerel are opportunistic fisheries for fishermen in South Carolina and Georgia, not specifically targeted species.

-- Atlantic Spanish mackerel is not an important species for the for-hire sector in South Carolina because it is too unreliable.
-Atlantic king mackerel is not a consistent catch, but when available it is a day-maker. - In Georgia, Atlantic king mackerel used to be accessible and easy to catch, but sharks have lowered the trip satisfaction resulting in substantially less targeted effort.
+- Atlantic Spanish mackerel is not an important fishery for the for-hire sector in South Carolina because it is too unreliable.
+Atlantic king mackerel is not a consistent catch, but when available it is a day maker. - In Georgia, Atlantic king mackerel used to be accessible and easy to catch, but sharks have lowered the trip satisfaction resulting in substantially less targeted effort.